 Apache ActiveMQ Artemis clients, potentially on different physical machines interact with the Apache ActiveMQ Artemis server.
 Apache ActiveMQ Artemis currently provides two APIs for messaging at the client side:

 Core client API.
-This is a simple intuitive Java API that allows the full set of messaging functionality without some of the complexities of JMS.
+This is a simple intuitive Java API that is aligned with the Artemis internal Core.
+Allowing more control of broker objects, like for example, direct creation of addresses and queues.
+The Core API also offers a full set of messaging functionality without some of the complexities of JMS.

 JMS client API.
 The standard JMS API is available at the client side.